joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 # DECENTRALIZED DIGITAL IDENTITY.
 DIDs: Planetary Citizens

-Planet Earth Identity Wallets —> Global Digital Passports (Storaged on IPFS)
+Planet Earth Identity Wallets —> Global Digital Passports (Stored on IPFS)

+# What I built?

-1- I built a New Blockchain on Polygon for a Global Planet Earth Digital Jurisdiction
+1- a New Blockchain on Polygon for a Global Planet Earth Digital Jurisdiction

-2- I built a new Wallet ID
+2- a worldwide institutionalized Wallet ID

-3- I built a Web Browser extension of the wallet and Mobile app to allow people to interact on the new Blockchain Global Digital Jurisdiction of Planet Earth = E-NET = The next generation of internet.
+3- a Web Browser extension of the wallet and Mobile for people to interact on the new Blockchain Global Digital Jurisdiction of Planet Earth = E-NET = The next generation of internet.

 # Introduction: